flipchan/Grants-Program/applications/xcmsend.md

 - Where and how does your project fit into the ecosystem?

-XcmSend is in the category of a utility tool, that makes interacting with blockchains in relation to cross-chain, simple and painless.
+XcmSend is in the category of a utility/tool, which will make interacting with relay/parachains in relation to cross-chain, simple and painless.

 - Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?